-Sourced from five estate sites in Yountville, this 2017 has an incredibly modest price and impeccable pedigree.
+Sourced from five estate sites in Yountville, this 2017 vintage has an incredibly modest price and impeccable pedigree.
 Wonderfully rich blackberry fruits mingle with brown spices, tobacco and vanilla bean.
 The cabernet sauvignon is full-bodied with black cherry, blackberry compote and black currants—all supported by lovely fine-grained tannins.

-Best Organic: Larkmead Cabernet Sauvignon 2016
+Best Organic: Larkmead 2016 Napa Valley Cabernet Sauvignon

 This winery, under the watch of winemaker Dan Petroski, doesn't just focus on making world-class wine.
 Petroski helps shed light on the necessary work for studying climate change, and in 2015, Larkmead converted to organic farming practices.

 Cabernet collectors should stockpile wines from the 2016 vintage, which are high in naturally vibrant acidity due to a moderate growing season.
 Hallmark signifiers are deep, dark fruit and a distinct freshness, all of which the 2016 Larkmead has in spades.
-Adding to that are incredibly alluring brown spices, fresh-turned earth, and tobacco wrapped in dark chocolate, with mouthwatering purple violet notes and firm, dusty tannins.
+Adding to that are incredibly alluring brown spices, fresh-turned earth and tobacco wrapped in dark chocolate, with mouthwatering purple violet notes and firm, dusty tannins.

-Related: The Best Wines
+Related: The Best Wine Decanters

-Best Pinot Noir: Frank Family Vineyards 2018
+Best Pinot Noir: Frank Family Vineyards Carneros Pinot Noir 2018

 This 2018 release is a full-bodied pinot noir with lively red fruits, deep concentration, firm acidity and sturdy tannins, which will help it develop over a few decades in a cool, dark cellar.

 Good to Know:

 In May 2018, a vertical tasting with Todd Graff, the winemaker at Frank Family, confirmed that its pinot noirs stand the test of time.
-The oldest presented was a 1999 Pinot, which was alive, fresh and complex.
+The oldest presented was a 1999 pinot, which was alive, fresh and complex.

-Related: The Best Sweet Wines
+Related: The Best Wine Glasses

-Best New Zealand Red: Felton Road Calvert Pinot Noir 2018
+Best New Zealand Red: Felton Road Pinot Noir Calvert 2018

 With its cool, wine-growing regions, New Zealand is home to some of the world's best pinot noirs.
 Absolutely breathtaking, deep, dark-fruited, fresh and lively wines are being made in places like Central Otago.
 And in the heart of this region lies Felton Road, maker of some complex pinots.

-Best Australian Red: Penfolds Bin 389 Cabernet-Shiraz 2017
+Best Australian Red: Penfolds 2017 Bin 389 South Australia Cabernet Shiraz

 Penfolds, unquestionably the greatest winemaking estate in Australia, is best known for its iconic wine, Penfolds Grange.
-Chief winemaker Peter Gago made it his mission to produce well-structured wines with deep flavors and as he puts it, “a propensity to age.”
+Chief winemaker Peter Gago made it his mission to produce well-structured wines with deep flavors and, as he puts it, “a propensity to age.”

-While Grange is primarily shiraz, with a splash of cabernet sauvignon sourced from specific sites in South Australia, Penfolds' Bin 389 combines 54% cabernet sauvignon with 46% shiraz and is often referred to as “Baby Grange.”
+While Grange is primarily shiraz, with a splash of cabernet sauvignon sourced from specific sites in South Australia, Penfolds' Bin 389 combines 54% cabernet sauvignon with 46% shiraz and is often referred to as Baby Grange.
 Plus, this wine comes at a more approachable price tag than the Grange.

-Related: The Best Cabernet Sauvignons
+Related: The Best Gifts for Wine Lovers

 Best Argentinian Red: Achaval-Ferrer Quimera 2014

-Achaval-Ferrer's Quimera blend is a wine of remarkable precision—co-founder Santiago Achaval, one of the most respected winemakers in Argentina, and winemaker Roberto Cipresso comb the vineyards, tasting grapes and hand-selecting vines specifically for this blend.
+Achaval-Ferrer's Quimera blend is a wine of remarkable precision: Co-founder Santiago Achaval, one of the most respected winemakers in Argentina, and winemaker Roberto Cipresso comb the vineyards, tasting grapes and hand-selecting vines specifically for this blend.
 In 2014, they conceived a dynamic and complex blend of 50% malbec, 24% cabernet franc, 18% merlot and 8% cabernet sauvignon.

 Loaded with blackberry fruits and marvelous spices, this wine is intensely concentrated with layers of black cherry compote, salted dark chocolate and cedar spices weaving in and out of vanilla and clove.
-There’s a palate-coating richness that builds to a serious 60-second finish with rose petal and dried herb flourishes.
+There’s a palate-coating richness that builds to a serious 60-second finish, with rose petal and dried herb flourishes.

-Related: The Best Malbec Wines
+Related: The Best Wine Fridges

-Best Spanish Red: Vega Sicilia Unico 2009
+Best Spanish Red: Vega Sicilia Único 2009

-If Spain classified its wineries as they do in Bordeaux, with “First Growths” dominating the pyramid of wineries ranked from first to fifth, Vega Sicilia would be at the top.
+If Spain classified its wineries as they do in Bordeaux, with "first growths” dominating the pyramid of wineries ranked from first to fifth, Vega Sicilia would be at the top.
 This winery is owned by the Chaves family and is located in Ribera del Duero.